ramvasudevan/GlobOptBernstein/src/README.md

 ***

-To compile the mex function, use
+To compile the mex function, run compile.m

-mexcuda PCBA.cu BCDATA.cu poly2BC.cu